 Increase brand awareness amongst your target audience.

 To hit that goal you need to aim wide.

-Even though people might not be looking for something specific, you are building up awareness/ credit for later.
+Even though people might not be looking for something specific, you are building up awareness or building up credit for later.

-Since there is no intent you’ll mainly target on location, demographic or interest based criteria.
+Since there is no intent you’ll mainly target location, demographic or interest-based criteria.

 The goal here isn’t to sell, it’s to introduce your brand and what you stand for to your customer.

 Although a lot of Salomon products are featured in the video, no one is telling you to go out and buy ski equipment.

 This is what brand awareness is all about.
 You try to connect with your customers over a feeling or something very practical.